NeemaN10/My-Chat-GPT/README.md

 # OwnGPT
-Create Own ChatGPT with your documents using streamlit UI on your own device using GPT models.
+Create MY ChatGPT with your documents using streamlit UI on your own device using GPT models.
 No data leaves your device and 100% private.

-This project was inspired by the original privateGPT (https://github.com/imartinez/privateGPT).
-Most of the description here is inspired by the original privateGPT.

 Ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!